What makes Lakewood puppies different?

 other influences, such as training, management and nutrition.**

 To begin with, the puppies have their own designated area in our home.
 It is divided into three separate zones.
 The first, and most removed from the action is where they will begin their lives.
 We call it the neo-natal area.
 When their eyes open and they start moving around, they will transition them to an area where they are right in the center of the family action.
 This is when they learn to potty in a “litter box.”
-After their 6-week shots, they will move to the indoor/outdoor area where we will spend lots of hours with them.
-They will never be left to step or roll in their own excrement, but always be learning the “muscle-memory” of going potty in the appropriate location.
+Next, they will move to a larger area with bigger, more interactive toys where we will spend lots of hours with them.
+They will learn the “muscle-memory” of going in the appropriate location.
 It is all done in a clean, home environment, with lots of socialization from our homeschooling family, which means all the puppies will be exposed to kids and adults of all ages and voice volumes! 🙂

 We also implement a program with our puppies called the Bio-Sensor program: